 The Company's Corporate Governance Statement was reviewed and amended by the Board on 9 December 2021.
-The Company has set out on its website and in its Corporate Governance Statement, set out on page 21 to 23, the ten principles of the QCA Code and details of the Company's compliance.
+The Company has set out on its website and in its Corporate Governance Statement, the ten principles of the QCA Code and details of the Company's compliance.